sanjeevmk/Woodhouse/README.md

 # Woodhouse
-A neural graphics framework with implementations of contemporary neural rendering applications.
+A neural graphics framework for PhD projects